omarfornaroli/posapp/README.md

 This is a NextJS starter in Firebase Studio, evolved into a Point of Sale Application (POSAPP).

+## Getting Started

+There are two primary ways to run this application: locally using Node.js or in a containerized environment using Docker.

+### Running with Docker (Recommended)

+Using Docker is the recommended method as it sets up both the application and a MongoDB database in a consistent environment with a single command.

+**Prerequisites:**
+- Docker and Docker Compose must be installed on your system.

+**Steps:**
+1. Ensure Docker is running on your machine.
+2. Open a terminal in the root directory of the project.
+3. Run the following command:
+    ```bash
+    docker-compose up --build
+    ```
+4. The application will be available at `http://localhost:9002`.
+The MongoDB database will be accessible on `localhost:27017`.

+The Docker configuration uses a volume for the MongoDB data, so your data will persist across container restarts.

+### Running Locally

+**Prerequisites:**
+- Node.js (v18 or later recommended)
+- A running MongoDB instance.

+**Steps:**
+1. Install project dependencies:
+    ```bash
+    npm install
+    ```
+2. Create a `.env.local` file in the root directory and add your MongoDB connection string:
+    ```env
+    MONGODB_URI=mongodb://localhost:27017/posapp
+    LOAD_DEMO_DATA=true # Optional: set to false for a clean database
+    ```
+3. Run the development server:
+    ```bash
+    npm run dev
+    ```
+4. The application will typically be available at `http://localhost:9002`.

 ## Features Overview

 The POSAPP is designed to provide a comprehensive solution for managing sales, inventory, and related business operations.
 Below is an overview of its key features: